 Spine injections, Epidurals

-Spinal injections are used either for relieving pain at the injection’s focus-point, or for diagnosing the location of pain on other parts of the body.
-Epidurals – named for the space of the back where they are performed – are often used to relieve lower back pain.
-The doctor uses an X-ray for guidance – this is called fluoroscopy.
+Spinal injections are used both for relieving pain at the injection point, and for diagnosing the location of pain in other parts of the body.
+Epidurals are often used to relieve lower back pain.
+In administering an epidural, the doctor uses X-ray imaging to guide the needle – a method called fluoroscopy.

 Peripheral joint injections

 Peripheral Joint Injections are used to relieve painful inflamed joints.
 An anti-inflammatory corticosteroid is injected into the affected joint.
 Improvement of symptoms is usually seen within two days.

 Lidocaine and Ketamine Infusions

 Lidocaine is an intravenous infusion used for chronic pain, with minimal side effects.
 Ketamine infusion is also used intravenously to treat neurologic pain.
 Both are becoming increasingly more common in Pain medicine.